Viral gastroenteritis is an intestinal infection.

 Risk factors for viral gastroenteritis include group settings such as:

 The symptoms of viral gastroenteritis usually begin between 1-2 days after you’re exposed to the virus.
 The illness usually lasts 1-2 days, but it can rarely last for up to 10 days.

 Symptoms may include:

-Vomiting and diarrhea can lead to dehydration (losing more water than you take in), especially in children.
+Vomiting and diarrhea can lead to dehydration, especially in children.

 There is no specific medical treatment for viral gastroenteritis.
 Antibiotics are not helpful for infections caused by a virus.
 However, there are a number of things you can do to be more comfortable and avoid dehydration.

 Call your doctor if you:

 Call your doctor if your child: